SpikeHD/RogueTop/README.md

 # Features

 * No need to play in a browser tab!
-* Small binary size, instant start time.
+* Small binary size (when using a non-bundled binary), instant start time.
 * Always up-to-date (in online mode).

 # Building